 Susanne van de Pol (NL), Lujia Xu (PRC), Zari van de Merwe (ES), Alexandra Mümmler (DE), Ming Au (PRC)

-David Rademacher has worked in the period 2011 – 2015 for as a lecturer and researcher at the chair of prof. Vogt for landscape architecture at the ETH in Zurich.
-Since 2014 he has taught at the Berlage Institute, Center of Advanced Studies in Architecture and Urban design and at the Academy for Architecture in Rotterdam and Tilburg.
+David Rademacher (1984) graduated as an architect at the ETH-Zurich in 2011 and received his bachelor degree from the Delft University of Technology.
+During his studies he worked for Jo Coenen Architects and Workshop Vincent de Rijk.
+In the period 2011 – 2015 he worked for Vogt Landschaftsarchitekten and as a lecturer and researcher at the chair of prof. Vogt for landscape architecture at the ETH in Zurich.
+In 2014 he set up the Rademacher de Vries Architects office together with Christopher de Vries.
+Since then he has taught at the Berlage Institute, Center of Advanced Studies in Architecture and Urban design and at the Academy for Architecture in Rotterdam and Tilburg.

-Christopher de Vries has founded two research groups during his studies that examined contemporary issues of urbanization: Urban Emergencies and the European Infrastructure Lab.
-In 2014 he taught at the Delft University of Technology and in 2018 started as a research fellow at Future Urban Regions.
+Christopher de Vries (1985) graduated as an architect at the Massachusetts Institute of Technology (MIT) in 2011 and received his bachelor degree from the Delft University of Technology.
+During his studies he worked for West 8 and Jo Coenen Architects.
+In the US he was part of the Harvard GSD: New Geographies Lab and later worked at OPSYS Landscape Infrastructure.
+During his studies, he founded two research groups that examined contemporary issues of urbanization: Urban Emergencies and the European Infrastructure Lab.
+Between 2012 and 2014 he worked at ZUS in Rotterdam, after which he taught at the Delft University of Technology and in 2018 started as a research fellow at Future Urban Regions.

 2018 Erfgoed en Energie

 2014 A10 Magazine